Cacauu/YALowPowerMode/Readme.md

 ##Contribute
 If there is anything you would like to change or add to the class, don’t hesitate to create a pull request!

+YALowPowerMode is released under MIT License, see License.txt for full details.